amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-34 Binary Coded Decimal addition process BCD VERILOG CODE
     This Verilog module performs Binary Coded Decimal (BCD) addition of two 4-bit inputs, handling carry-in and producing a correct BCD sum and carry-out.

+#### Day-35 Binary Coded Decimal to Excess-3 conversion
+    This part is like adding 3 to each binary coded decimal so it's also known as BCD-Excess-3 conversion can be done in various ways but I have used one line code "assign e = b + 4'b0011"